MihirMK17/Discrete-Path-Planning---BFS-DFS-Dijkstra-A-star/README.md

 - Nodes visited: 440
 - Cost of Path: 136

+## Explanation of Files
+1. `bigMaze.py`: Contains information about a big grid world with obstacles and free spaces
+2. `mazemods.py`: The file contains functions to plot the maze, check for collisions, calculate costs using the various cost functions and draw paths in the maze environment
+3. `mediumMaze.py`: Contains information about a medium sized grid world with obstacles and free spaces
+4. `search.py`: Contains the implementation of the graph search algorithms.
+Uncomment the unwanted section of code in the `main()` function of the script to run the different types of algorithms.
+You need to set the initial node, goal node, and the type of maze you want to run in the main function accordingly
+5. `smallMaze.py`: Contains information about a small sized grid world with obstacles and free spaces
+6. `testGrid.py`: A customizable grid world to test out the algorithms

 ---

 Feel free to contribute or raise issues if you find any discrepancies in the implementations.